The Murder of Roger Ackroyd

 It is one of Christie's best known and most controversial novels, its innovative twist ending having a significant impact on the genre.
 The short biography of Christie which is included in the present UK printings of all of her books states that this novel is her masterpiece.
 Howard Haycraft, in his seminal 1941 work Murder for Pleasure, included the novel in his "cornerstones" list of the most influential crime novels ever written.
 The character Caroline Sheppard was later acknowledged by Christie as a possible precursor to her famous detective Miss Marple.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Murder of Roger Ackroyd" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Murder of Roger Ackroyd" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools